shafiulapp/Neuromechanics-with-NEURON/README.md

 #Read the instructions for using the codes

-For reproducing the HCO model's typical solution from the paper "", first compile body.mod and brain.mod files , then using python code trialf.ipynb , one can reproduce the solutions.
+For reproducing the HCO model's typical solution from the paper "Zhuojun Yu and Peter J Thomas.
+Variational analysis of sensory feedback mechanisms in powerstroke{recovery systems.
+Biological Cybernetics, 118(5):277{309, 2024.", first compile body.mod and brain.mod files , then using python code trialf.ipynb , one can reproduce the solutions.
 Even by loading HCO2024.ses in NEURON GUI one can also visualize the same solution.